Skip to content

 When a chassidish or yeshivish family says "we want Badatz," Eida is almost always the Badatz they mean.
 When a hotel says "we're Badatz," it almost always means Eida as well — but not always, and that's the detail worth pressing.

-An Eida-certified hotel has its main kitchen, food-preparation staff, vendor chain, and banquet operation under Eida supervision, with a mashgiach tmidi (continuously-present mashgiach) during operating hours.
-The bakery partnership, meat sourcing, fish, produce, dairy (with Chalav Yisrael as standard), and wine all conform to Eida-specified vendors or protocols.
+An Eida-certified hotel has its main kitchen, food-preparation staff, vendor chain, and banquet operation under Eida supervision, with a Mashgiach Temidi (continuously-present mashgiach) during operating hours.
+Covered under the certification:

 For Yamim Tovim, the hotel either runs a dedicated Eida-approved Pesach/Sukkos program (with a program director and additional mashgichim) or elevates its year-round Eida operation with yom-tov-specific oversight.
 Both are acceptable; the specifics matter and are worth confirming per year.